ASE A2 Automatic Transmission Practice Test

 Answer B is correct.
 A worn transmission oil pump makes a whining noise that increases with engine speed in all gears, including Park and Neutral.

 Answer C is wrong.
 A bad output shaft makes noise only when the transmission is in gear.

 Answer D is wrong.
 The most likely cause is the transmission oil pump.

 23. An automatic transmission slips only when cold.
-As the vehicle warms to operating temperature, the transmission's performance returns to normal.
-Which of these is causing this condition?
+The transmission's performance returns to normal as the vehicle warms to operating temperature.
+Which of the following is causing this condition?